winterize your hot tub

 How do I ensure I have proper drainage around my hot tub in the winter to avoid ice build up?

 Proper drainage is important year-round, especially if you’re not using the supplied drainage hose.
-In the winter, we ask that you remove the hose to prevent cracking which means your hot tub will drain directly onto the ground.
+If you use your hot tub in winter, we ask that you remove the hose to prevent cracking which means your hot tub will drain directly onto the ground.
 Elevating your hot tub on a platform, or ensuring a drainage area with gravel in place will help keep ice at bay.

 hot tub firebox with wood in winter